 An EV battery’s capacity tells you how much energy the battery can store.
 Just like a fuel tank in an ICE vehicle, the bigger the capacity, the larger your possible driving range (and the steeper the price).

 EV battery capacity is expressed in kilowatt-hours (kWh).
-For example, a 100kWh battery could supply a maximum of 100kW of power in an hour.
+EV battery capacities usually range from 20kWh to 100kWh.
+A 100kWh battery, for example, could supply a maximum of 100kW of power in an hour.
 But EVs will rarely use their full battery capacity.
 Instead, EVs throttle their power to last several hours and hundreds of kilometres before needing a recharge.

 The actual driving range of an EV can be affected by your driving behaviour.
 High speeds, fast acceleration, heavy cargo will use up more energy more quickly.
 Conversely, regenerative braking recovers energy to improve your EV’s range.